python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/sir-lancebot.md

 git remote rename origin upstream git add remote origin https://github.com/{your_username}/sir-lancebot
 ```
+Make sure you replace {your_username} with your Github username. **You must have a fork of Sir Lancebot for this to work.**
-This will swap the Python Discord origin to upstream and add your own repository as the origin.
-Once you add your environment variables, you're ready to start contributing.
+These commands will set Python Discord as the parent repository, and your branch as the fork.
+This means you can easily grab new changes from the parent repository.
+Once you set your environment variables to test your code, you are good to go!

 ## Using Docker
 Sir Lancebot can be started using Docker.
 Using Docker is generally recommended (but not strictly required) because it abstracts away some additional set up work.